 The term of the Transaction shall be from the Effective Date of 01 Dec 2001 to the Termination Date of 31 Dec 2001.

 The Exercise Period(s) shall be the last Trading Day of the NYMEX Heating Oil Options Contract for the applicable Determination Period.
-The Index for each Exercise Period shall be the settlement price for the NYMEX Heating Oil Futures Contract for the applicable Determination Period on the expiration day of the NYMEX Heating Oil Options Contract expire for the applicable Determination Period.
+The Index for a Determination Period shall be the settlement price for the NYMEX Heating Oil Futures Contract for the applicable Determination Period on the expiration day of the NYMEX Heating Oil Options Contract for such Determination Period.

 The price is quoted in cents (US) per unit of volume, which will be the Contractual Currency.